J-SinwooLee/BTLO-Bruteforce/README.md

 <img src="images/13.png" width="550">
 Here you will find various details such as the country, city, and even latitude and longitude.
 However, the specific answer we are looking for is the country: Vietnam.
 <img src="images/14.png" width="550">
-Find another engaging lab using the ipgeolocation service in our project on GitHub:<a href="https://github.com/J-SinwooLee/Azure-SIEM-Honeypot">Azure-SIEM-Honeypot</a>.
+Find another engaging lab using the ipgeolocation service in another project on GitHub:<a href="https://github.com/J-SinwooLee/Azure-SIEM-Honeypot">Azure-SIEM-Honeypot</a>.
 <br>
 <h4>Question #7: What is the range of source ports that were used by the attacker to make these login requests?</h4>
 This question could be answered more quickly using Excel or Google Sheets, but we will continue to use PowerShell.